c3n21/c3n21.github.io/README.md

 To actually do the deploy of the website and CV in release artifacts the following must be carried out:

 1. Create a PR which only bumps the version in package.json
-2. By merging the PR it will trigger the deploy pipeline
+2. By merging the PR it will trigger `release.yml` which in turn triggers `deploy.yml`.